zhangshi0512/rate_my_supervisor/README.md

 [gif goes here]

-### Search for Organizations and Supervisors or Create new ones if they don't exist
+### Search for Organizations and Supervisors or create new ones if they don't exist

 The searching feature will allow associates to look for their Practice/Center and also the individual Supervisors working at that Practice/Center.

+[gif goes here]

+### View list of Organizations and Supervisors

+The view list page will allow interns/associates to quickly see all the Practices/Centers or Supervisors working at a particular Practice/Center.

 [gif goes here]